How to Run Docker on Proxmox the Right Way (and Avoid Common Mistakes)

 • Some Docker features may not work (depending on kernel modules)

-4. Verify cgroup v2 support and that overlay and aufs modules are available on the host
+4. Verify cgroup v2 support and that overlay and aufs modules are on the host

 5. Map persistent storage from the host to the LXC using Proxmox volume mounts or bind mounts to /opt/appdata

 This setup works great for lightweight apps like Nginx Proxy Manager, Dozzle, or AdGuard Home.
-However, if you run into kernel compatibility issues or unusual permission errors, moving those containers into a VM will likely solve the issue.
+However, if you do happen to run into kernel compatibility issues or unusual permission errors, moving those containers into a VM will likely solve the issue from what I have seen.

 Proxmox networking when running Docker containers

-Networking can get tricky if you don’t plan ahead.
-Both Proxmox and Docker use bridges.
-As we mentioned earlier, conflicts can happen if you let Docker create its own bridge networks that overlap with Proxmox’s management network.
-This is why it is recommended to run Docker in an isolated environment inside an LXC container or a virtual machine.
+Networking can get tricky if you don’t account for it.
+Both Proxmox and Docker use Linux bridges.
+As we mentioned earlier, that can be tricky or lead to conflicts if you let Docker create its own bridge networks that overlap with Proxmox’s management network, so take note of that.
+This is why it is recommended to run Docker in an isolated environment inside an LXC container or a virtual machine as this tends to be the best approach for isolation and simplicity.

 Docker networks